South Africa's ex-leader turns himself in for prison term

 Zuma had also launched two court proceedings to avoid arrest after his sentence last week.

-He applied at the Constitutional Court for his sentence to be rescinded and that application will be heard on July 12.
+He applied to the Constitutional Court to rescind his sentence and that application will be heard on July 12.

-On Tuesday, his lawyers were in the Pietermaritzburg High Court seeking to stop the minister of police from arresting him until the Constitutional Court rules on his application to have the sentence rescinded.
+On Tuesday, his lawyers were in the Pietermaritzburg High Court seeking to stop the minister of police from arresting him until the Constitutional Court rules on his application.
 The regional court will rule on that application on Friday.

 Political tensions have risen in KwaZulu-Natal province as a result of Zuma’s conviction, sentence and pending arrest.
 Hundreds of his supporters gathered at his home over the weekend and vowed to prevent his arrest, but they left on Sunday.